VenusProtocol/venus-protocol-documentation/guides/market-interaction/liquidation.md

 {% hint style="info" %}
 **Availability**:
-Forced Liquidations are only available in the Core pool.
-They will be enabled in the Isolated pools soon.
+Forced Liquidations are only available in the Core pool (see [VIP-172](https://app.venus.io/#/governance/proposal/172)).
+They will be enabled in the Isolated pools in the future.
 {% endhint %}

 ### Example